Sucre (state): Tourism

 The beaches of Araya are preferred for windsurfing, favoured by the constant winds, and inns have been established in their vicinity.
 The swampy plain is ideal for walks through the waterways, leaving from the Ajíes wharf or from Iraq mainly.
-The diversity and abundance of bird life offers conditions for birding in all national parks and outside of them, such is the case in Chacopata Bay.
+The diversity and abundance of bird life offer conditions for birding in all national parks and outside of them; such is the case in Chacopata Bay.

 The thermal waters between Cariaco and Casanay have been used and conditioned as spas, including Poza Azul and Poza Cristal, in the vicinity of Cariaco.
-Adjacent to the BuenaVista lagoon is the Aguas de Moisés complex; the sulphur springs of El Pilar, Cachamaure in the vicinity of San Antonio del Golfo and Aguas Calientes in Santa Ana.
-They have a tourist and therapeutic potential that still has not been fully exploited.
+Adjacent to the BuenaVista lagoon is the Aguas de Moisés complex; the sulphur springs of El Pilar, Cachamaure around San Antonio del Golfo and Aguas Calientes in Santa Ana.